 Citizen engagement occurred and is ongoing through the following project stands:

-- Free native plant landscaping workshops held on Long Island in Suffolk and Nassau Counties helped families develop and implement plans, and purchase materials to transform a minimum of 100 square feet of their own home yard.
+- Free native plant landscaping workshops were held on Long Island in Suffolk and Nassau Counties, helping families develop and implement plans, and purchase materials to transform a minimum of 100 square feet of their own home yard.
 As a result of these workshops and free plant giveaways, over 17,000 square feet of ecosystem friendly habitat has been installed within the Long Island Sound watershed.

 - Annually, 10,000 visitors to the Maritime Explorium and the Eastern Long Island Mini Maker Faire experience the interactive My Yard, Our Sound Exhibit and learn how and why native plants directly impact the health and living resources of Long Island Sound.
 Visitors “Take The Pledge” to transform their landscape with natives and seasonally take home native plants or seeds to transform 2 square feet of land.